hanickadot/shorty/README.md

 ## accessing arguments

-If shorty callable gets only one argument and the argument is `tuple_like` then it's automatically unwrapper.
+If shorty callable gets only one argument and the argument is `tuple_like` then it's automatically unwrapped.
 Same applies to any lazy calls.

 By default arguments are accessible using `$0`...`$9` syntax (for first 10) or `$arg<N>`.
 But also you can use following special arguments: